Goemon poster

 The inciting incident occurs at 14 minutes when Goemon steals a mysterious box from a dying man, unknowingly taking possession of evidence that could topple the Toyotomi regime.
 This theft puts him in the crosshairs of powerful lords and assassins..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Goemon chooses to investigate the box's contents and discovers it contains evidence of Lord Hideyoshi's treachery.
+This shows the protagonist's commitment to Goemon chooses to investigate the box's contents and discovers it contains evidence of Lord Hideyoshi's treachery.
 He decides to use this information, committing himself to a path of vengeance against those who destroyed his past., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Goemon confronts one of the conspirators but realizes the conspiracy goes deeper than he thought.
 His actions have drawn attention to innocents around him, raising the stakes.
 What seemed like a clear path to justice becomes complicated., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (72% through) represents the emotional nadir.
 Here, Goemon is captured and sentenced to death by being boiled alive.
 Those he cared about are killed or imprisoned.
 His mentor's betrayal is fully revealed.
-The legendary thief faces his mortality, and his mission appears to have failed completely., demonstrates the protagonist at their lowest point.
+The legendary thief faces his mortality, and his mission appears to have failed completely., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 78% of the runtime.
 Goemon escapes or is freed, gaining new resolve.
 He realizes that his legend and the truth he exposed matter more than his personal revenge.
 He synthesizes his thief skills with a nobler purpose, ready for the final confrontation., demonstrating the transformation achieved throughout the journey.